Lowney Access Research

 Lowney left Microsoft in January 2002 in order to pursue accessibility goals for the wider disability and developer communities, and founded Lowney Access Research, LLC, in March 2002.

-Among recent and current projects, he was one of the primary authors drafting technical sections of the international standard ISO 9241-171, “Ergonomics of human-system interaction — Part 171: Guidance on software accessibility” and the American national standard HFES/ANSI 200.2, “Human Factors Engineering of Software User Interfaces — Part 2: Accessibility”, and a technical contributor to guidelines being developed by the World Wide Web Consortium's Web Accessibility Initiative.
-The ISO standard, in particular, is likely to be adopted as purchasing requirements by European governments in their efforts to promote an inclusive society.
+Among recent and current projects, he was one of the primary authors drafting technical sections of the international standard ISO 9241-171, “Ergonomics of human-system interaction — Part 171: Guidance on software accessibility” and the American national standard HFES/ANSI 200.2, “Human Factors Engineering of Software User Interfaces — Part 2: Accessibility”, a technical contributor to guidelines being developed by the World Wide Web Consortium's Web Accessibility Initiative, and a primary author of the User Agent Accessibility Guidelines (UAAG) 2.0 describing how to improve accessibility of web browsers and other client software.

 For more information, please contact: